Moutoussamy/BindingFreeEnergy/README.md

 Once all your simulations done, you can use this script to calculate the binding free energy.
 Please change the parameters according to your simulation parameters (force constant, temperature, ...).

-All the results (each contribution and the final binding free energy) will be written in the file :"binding_free_energy.nrj"
+All the results (each contribution and the final binding free energy) will be written in the file : "binding_free_energy.nrj"